CORE is required training for all newly hired Child Welfare Specialists.

 On the Job Training occurs throughout the Specialist’s time in CORE.
 OJT is intended to be flexible so that the Supervisor may work with their team and schedule the Specialist to shadow OJT events as they arise.
 Best Practice would be to schedule OJT activities for Module 1 after Module 1 has been completed, however that is not a requirement.

-The On the Job (OJT) Workbook for Supervisors is still in remediation.
+The On the Job (OJT) Workbook for Specialists are still in remediation.
 For a copy, please request at Child Welfare Training.

 - Child Welfare Practice Model